 Every student is entitled to one transcript of his Seminary work without charge.
 For each additional transcript a fee of \$1.00 will be charged.
 No transcript for official use is issued to an individual.
 A transcript can be issued only to a student or a graduate who is in good and acceptable standing at the time it is requested.
-In no wise shall a transcript be issued to a person or institution if that person has failed to meet all financial obligations to the Seminary.
+A transcript will not be issued to a person or institution if that person has failed to meet all financial obligations to the Seminary.